In 2023 Australians will participate in an historic referendum on enshrining a First Nations Voice to Parliament in the Constitution.

 As an organisation embarking on our Reconciliation Action Plan, we have also responded to the call from Reconciliation Australia to educate and reflect on our own governance structures in light of the Voice principles.

-For National Reconciliation Week 2023, the Academy, in collaboration with the Australian Academies of Technological Sciences & Engineering and of the Humanities has released a video of an impassioned speech by Joint Fellow The Hon.
+For National Reconciliation Week 2023, the Academy, in collaboration with the Australian Academies of Technological Sciences & Engineering and of the Humanities released a video of an impassioned speech by Joint Fellow The Hon.
 Dr Barry Jones AC FAA FAHA FTSE FASSA, exploring Australia’s complex history, why we need to come terms with it and why he will be voting ‘Yes!’ in the Voice to Parliament referendum.

 Scroll down to find Dr Jones’ video and information from other Academy Fellows and panels discussing the Voice to Parliament.